LearnMetabarcoding/LearnMetabarcoding/sphinx/source/filtering/extensions/more_variable_region.rst

 		vsearch --fastx_filter :var:`input.fasta` --fastq_minlen 421 --fastq_maxlen 421 --fastaout output421.fasta
 		cat output415.fasta output418.fasta output421.fasta > :var:`output.fasta`

-	Of course, we could alos do this in a loop:
+	Of course, we could also do this in a loop:

 	.. parsed-literal::